- Why study Computer Science?

-All students applying to the University of Cambridge for Computer Science must sit a pre-interview admissions assessment called the Test of Mathematics for University Admissions (TMUA).
-This will take place in your school, college or local testing centre in early November.
+All students applying to the University of Cambridge for Computer Science must sit an admissions assessment called the Test of Mathematics for University Admissions (TMUA).
+This will take place in your school, college or local testing centre.
 The same assessment is used regardless of which College you have applied to, and preparation information is provided on the website above.
 The test forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

-- Friday 30 September (18:00 UK time) - Computer Science applicants should be registered to take the Test of Mathematics for University Admissions (TMUA).
-Ideally be registered by 1 October.
+- Friday 30 September (18:00 UK time) - Computer Science applicants must be registered to take the Test of Mathematics for University Admissions (TMUA).
 See how to be registered and cost information (including eligibility information for fee reimbursement).
 You should ask for your candidate number before the deadline as proof that you are registered.
 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.
 There will also be an earlier deadline if you need a modified paper (e.g. enlarged print).

-- Computer Science applicants sit the TMUA at schools and Test Centres around the world..
+- Tuesday 18 October- Computer Science applicants sit the TMUA at schools and Test Centres around the world..

 If we invite you for interviews, these usually take place in early December.
 Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Computer Science.

-Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.
+Further, more general information about interviews (including useful films) is available in the Cambridge interviews section.

 Christ's College does not have fixed quotas of places for different subjects and the exact numbers admitted in any one year will depend upon the strengths of the fields of applicants in various subjects.